N3Rumii/Lumex8/README.md

 /Note (Using uv)

-When I was coding this in PyCharm, it handled the environment setup for me.
-Recently, I've started using uv for a faster workflow.
-If you have uv installed, you can skip the manual venv activation and just run:
+When I was coding this in PyCharm, it handled the environment setup for me and it used UV.
+Recently, If you have uv installed, you can skip the manual venv activation and just run:

     uv run lumex8.py